raspberrypilearning/n-days-of-christmas/worksheet.md

 -   Pipers Piping
 -   Drummers Drumming

-In your version of the song, they'll always share the same first letter, so you're going to need to build up a dictionary of nouns, with corresponding verbs that share the same letter.
+In your version of the song, nouns and verbs will always be alliterative, so you're going to need to build up a dictionary of nouns, with corresponding verbs that share the same letter.

 1. You can start by creating an empty dictionary inside the `get_matching()` function: